Kimberly A. Justice

 About Kimberly

-Kimberly A. Justice, a partner of the Firm, is a respected litigator and experienced trial lawyer who has dedicated her career to obtaining justice for those harmed by corporate fraud.
+Kimberly A. Justice, a partner of the Firm, is a respected litigator and experienced trial lawyer who has dedicated her career to obtaining justice for those harmed by corporate malfeasance.
 She focuses her practice on antitrust, consumer and securities fraud litigation.
 Kimberly has extensive experience in all aspects of complex litigation from investigating and developing an initial case theory, to formulating and managing litigation strategy, to conducting discovery, to trial.

 Kimberly possesses a wealth of valuable experience, having served as a federal antitrust prosecutor for nearly a decade where she led teams of trial attorneys and law enforcement agents who investigated and prosecuted domestic and international cartel activity, including in the following industries: graphite electrodes, carbon products, ocean shipping and benchmark interest rates (LIBOR).
-Prior to joining the Firm, Kimberly was co-chair of the antitrust practice group at another plaintiff-side litigation firm.
+In addition, Ms. Justice successfully tried to guilty verdict the Antitrust Division’s case against the first U.K. national extradited by the Division.

-Kimberly has secured sizeable recoveries on behalf of investors in several high-profile securities fraud cases.
-Kimberly also led the trial team that obtained a jury verdict in favor of investors in the Longtop securities class action litigation, among just a handful of securities cases to be tried to jury verdict.
 Kimberly has a national practice representing plaintiffs in antitrust and consumer protection class actions and has been appointed to lead several matters.
 Representative cases include:

 - Co-Lead Counsel in In re: Chicago Board of Options Exchange Volatility Index Manipulation Antitrust Litigation, MDL 2842 (N.D.
 Ill.), a multidistrict litigation arising from over a decade of alleged manipulation of financial instruments linked to the Chicago Board Options Exchange’s (“CBOE”) Volatility Index, the “VIX,” and the opaque settlement process the CBOE designed for certain of those instruments.

 - Direct Purchaser Plaintiffs’ Executive Committee in In re Farm-Raised Salmon and Salmon Products Litigation, 19-CV-21551 (S.D.
-Fla.), a class action alleging various North Atlantic farms engaged in restrictive business practices including illegal price-fixing and violated rules prohibiting cartels.
+Fla.), a class action alleging various North Atlantic farms engaged in restrictive business practices including illegal price-fixing and violated rules prohibiting cartels. ($85 million in settlements for direct purchaser plaintiff class).

 - Plaintiffs’ Steering Committee in In re: Local TV Advertising Antitrust Litigation, No. 18-cv-06785 (N.D.
-Ill.), a multidistrict, antitrust class action accusing the primary industry players of fixing television advertising prices.
+Ill.), a multidistrict, antitrust class action accusing the primary industry players of fixing television advertising prices. ($48 million in partial settlements approved to date).

 - Plaintiff Steering Committee in In re: Liquid Aluminum Sulfate Antitrust Litigation, No. 16-md-02687 (D.N.J.), an antitrust class action alleging defendants violated antitrust laws by allocating customers and markets and fixing the price of liquid aluminum sulfate. (over $90 million in settlements for the direct purchaser plaintiff class).